 The U.S. Court of Appeals for the Fifth Circuit upheld UT’s admissions policy in 2011 and it did so again in 2014 on remand from the U.S. Supreme Court.
-The admissions policy at issue in Fisher has two components: Most students are admitted under a state law (the “Top Ten Percent Plan”), which requires the University of Texas at Austin to admit all Texas residents who rank in the top ten percent of their high school class.
+The admissions policy at issue in Fisher has two components: UT admits all Texas residents who rank in the top ten percent of their high school class.
 For the remainder of the class, UT undertakes a holistic “whole-file” review of applications.
 This process allows the school to consider additional criteria, such as essays, leadership qualities, extracurricular activities, awards, work experience, community service, family responsibilities, socio-economic status, languages spoken in the home, and—as of 2005—race.
 It is this modest consideration of race alongside a host of other factors that was and is again under review.
 In July 2014, finding the holistic review component of the admissions process a modest but important complement to the Top Ten percent component of UT’s admissions program, the Fifth Circuit found that UT’s program was indeed narrowly tailored to advance the compelling government interest in the educational benefits of diversity.

 UT’s program comes under scrutiny against a historical backdrop of exclusion of African-American students from UT, as well as the prohibition of consideration of race in admissions at UT.
-In 1950, the U.S. Supreme Court in Sweattordered UT’s Law School to admit an African-American candidate, Heman Marion Sweatt.
+In 1950, the U.S. Supreme Court in Sweatt v.
+Painter ordered UT’s Law School to admit an African-American candidate, Heman Marion Sweatt.
 Although Sweatt was academically qualified, he had been denied admission based solely on his race.
 More recently, in Hopwood v.
 Texas, UT was prohibited from considering race in admissions.
 As a result of Hopwood, UT admitted students through a program much like the present-day hybrid plan, only the holistic review supplementing the Top Ten plan considered all characteristics except for race.
 Between 1997 and 2004 – between Hopwood and Grutter – UT’s African-American and Latino student population plummeted and diversity faltered.
 This history, combined with the need to improve the racial climate on campus, elevated the particular importance and educational benefits of promoting student diversity at UT and bolstered the case for UT’s eventual return to race-conscious admissions.
-Sweatt’s daughter and other family members also filed a brief supporting UT.
+Since 2004, UT has used the hybrid admissions plan in an effort to improve diversity on campus.